DRI Explained: Thermal Infrared Camera RatingsInfiniti Whitepaper

 Detection refers to the distance at which a target initially appears in the image.
 This “target” is something out of the ordinary that is warmer or cooler than the ambient environment.
 Specifically, it will be visible on at least two pixels, so there will not be enough information to confirm what the target is at this distance, just that something is there.

 Contrary to what might be expected, recognition does not mean that you can recognize an individual.
 Recognition refers to the distance at which you can determine an object’s class (is it human, animal or vehicle).

 Identification refers to the distance at which you can differentiate between objects within a class.
 For example, identifying the type of vehicle (truck, SUV, or car) or whether the human is a soldier or civilian.

-For example, our high-res uncooled thermal sensors have a resolution of 640×480, which is over 300,000 pixels.
-Human “detection” only requires 3.6 of those pixels.
+For example, our standard uncooled thermal sensors have a resolution of 640×480, which is over 300,000 pixels.
+Human “detection” only requires the target to be visible on 3–4 of those pixels.
 This is an extraordinarily small portion of the screen that can easily go unnoticed by the human eye.
-Even when magnified, the amount of detail visible at the DRI distances is not as high as one might expect, as seen in the chart below.
+In fact, if this page were the size of your video feed, the area required for a human detection rating would be equivalent to the size of this rectangle:

 This area becomes even smaller when you consider our HD sensors, which have resolutions over four times larger at 1280×1024 (over 1.3 million pixels).